 Baltzer Distinguished Professor of Theology and Religion

 Paul has been a professor of religious studies at Elmhurst College since 1987.
 His area of specialization is Christian theological ethics, but he teaches broadly across the field of religious studies and regularly leads students overseas for month long courses to study religion in Israel and Palestine.
-Professor Parker is a passionate advocate for interreligious relationships, law and equal human rights for everyone.
+Professor Parker is a passionate advocate for interreligious relationships, international law and equal human rights for everyone.
 He has studied in England, India, Jordan and the West Bank; given public lectures on Islamic mysticism at major American universities; published articles on prayer, suffering, and God; and edited two small books–one on the Holocaust and one on poverty and Christian responsibility.
 He is currently researching projects on Christian ecumenism in Palestine and established religion in Israel.
 Paul is the secretary/treasurer of the American Theological Society (Midwest Branch) and one of its past presidents.
 He is honored to have been a recent recipient of the Niagara Foundation’s prestigious Fethullah Gülen Award.

 A. Andrew Das, Ph.D.